ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

 _Pattern is a convenient way to write and read expressions that describe syntax trees_.
 It resembles code, but with some special syntax and semantics that allow you to match parts of a syntax tree based on their structure, type or content.

 While ast-grep's pattern is **easy to learn**, it is **hard to master**.
-It requires you to know the tree-sitter grammar and meaning of the target language, as well as the rules and conventions of ast-grep.
+It requires you to know the Tree-sitter grammar and meaning of the target language, as well as the rules and conventions of ast-grep.

 In this guide, we will help you grasp the core concepts of ast-grep's pattern that are common to all languages.
 We will also show you how to leverage the full power of ast-grep pattern for your own usage.